-Connect to Athena Tables from Python
+Connect to Athena SQL Tables by Using Python

 Before You Begin

-Connect to Athena Tables from Python
+Use Python to Connect to Athena SQL Tables

 1. Install the necessary Python modules.

-2. Replace everything in '<>' with the your account connection details from the Tetra Data Platform (TDP).
+2. Replace everything in '<>' with your SQL credentials from the TDP.

 # install necessary modules